George Taylor Chapter, NSDAR

-The National Society Daughters the American Revolution (NSDAR or DAR) is a non-profit, non-political, volunteer women's service organization in which more than one million women have found purpose and passion in membership.
+The National Society Daughters of the American Revolution (NSDAR or DAR), where more than one million women have found purpose and passion in membership.

-The women who make up our chapter today come from a variety of backgrounds and interests, but we all share the common bond of having an ancestor who contributed to securing the independence of the United States of America.
+The women who make up our chapter today come from a variety of backgrounds and interests.
+Still, we all share the common bond of having an ancestor who contributed to securing the independence of the United States of America.
 We celebrate our heritage and enjoy sharing our history with others.

 Historic Preservation